 Marker series.
 This marker is included in the Ohio Historical Society / The Ohio History Connection marker series.

 Location.
 40° 40.841′ N, 84° 16.078′ W. Marker is near Spencerville, Ohio, in Auglaize County.
 Marker can be reached from Ohio Route 198 0.2 miles south of Deep Cut Road.
-Touch for map.
 This historical marker is located deep inside the Fort Amanda State Memorial park, affixed to the Fort Amanda Memorial Monument.
 To view this historical marker one must walk about 0.2 mile from the parking lot to the memorial.
+Touch for map.
 Marker is in this post office area: Spencerville OH 45887, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-A different marker also named Fort Amanda (a few steps from this marker); Site of the 86 Acre Homestead of Dye Sunderland (approx. half a mile away); Tawa Town (approx. half a mile away); "Johnny Appleseed" The Mystery Stone (approx. 3.7 miles away); White Feather's Town (approx. 3.7 miles away); Shawnee Indian Reservation / U.S. Military Reserve (approx. 4.1 miles away); The Town of Hartford (approx. 4˝ miles away).
+A different marker also named Fort Amanda (a few steps from this marker); Site of the 86 Acre Homestead of Dye Sunderland (approx. half Tawa Town (approx. half a mile away); "Johnny Appleseed" (approx. 2.9 miles away); The Mystery Stone (approx. 3.7 miles away); White Feather's Town (approx. 3.7 miles away); Shawnee Indian Reservation / U.S. Military Reserve (approx. 4.1 miles away); The Town of Hartford (approx. 4½ miles away).
 Touch for a list and map of all markers in Spencerville.

 More about this marker.
 The park, and this marker, is just inside the Auglaize County line.